Cragady/hire-career-path/README.md

 export DATABASE_URL="${DATABASE_SERVER}/${DB_NAME}"
 export APP_SETTINGS="config.DevelopmentConfig"
 ```

+Note: If you are deploying with AWS, then you'll have to config the environment variables differently.

 This goes without saying, but replace the fields according to your desired database setup.
 You can simplify this to only include the `DATABASE_SERVER`, `DATABASE_URL`, and `APP_SETTINGS` varaibles.
 This list may be expanded later depending on what is necessary.